Use the heading tabs to expand and collapse each section.

 If your parent(s) or carer(s) is serving as a Regular or Reservist in the UK Armed Forces, or has done so in the past, your experience of applying to higher education may be different to students from a non-service background.
 For example, you may have moved schools more often than most students, or you may have felt unable to participate in extra-curricular activities.

 Universities and colleges understand that you may experience disruption to your education, or may have been restricted in your course choices.
-They’re also aware that you may have face additional challenges if a parent or carer has been deployed.
+They’re also aware that you may have faced additional challenges if a parent or carer has been deployed.
 They are keen to know about your circumstances, because it allows them to consider your academic achievements in context.
 If you feel you have missed any skills or knowledge, they may be able to help through workshops or summer schools.
-You could also investigate the Massive Open Online Courses (MOOCs) directory for available courses to help you prepare for higher Education.
+You could also investigate the Massive Open Online Courses (MOOCs) directory for available courses to help you prepare for Higher Education.

 But, universities and colleges aren’t only interested in your results.
 As a Service child you will have developed highly valued, unique skills and strengths as a result of their circumstances, such as being an independent learner, or being able to adapt to different situations quickly.
 The Service Children’s Progression (SCiP) Alliance has worked with UCAS to develop guidance for Service children applying to university – including advice on how to complete your personal statement to showcase these strengths.